Saturday, September 26, 2020

 Roly-Poly bunny measures a round 4 x 4 inches (including the bunny ears) and is about 9.5 inches around.
 She is filled with soft new fiberfill.

 Roly-Poly bunny rabbit is a cute and cuddly soft toy just the right size for little hands to hold.
-She can be found in the Coastal Crochet Crafts Etsy Store.
+Pink bunny has been sold, but contact: Coastal Crochet Crafts Etsy Store to order a custom bunny made for you.

 Bunny Girl Plush Dolls

-These darling bunny rabbits, one in white and one in gold, are cute girl rabbits wearing a dress.
+These darling handmade bunny rabbits, one in white and one in gold, are cute as can be.

 Golden Bunny Girl Plush Doll on Etsy